Oriolrt/SIDTD_Dataset/README.md

 The code will also provide the batch based on the amount of batches did you define (default=1)

+If you just want to download the dataset and dont want to get any type of training implementation you can download the different datasets from the Datasets file.

+Inside the dataset you have the different Classes to download the different datasets, as the example below shows
 ## FAQ

 #### To resolve any doubt